Earn Passive Income From September Dividend Stocks

 The dividend payout ratio is another good dividend safety metric.
 It is sourced from company-reported financial results.

-Lower is better.
-At least from a dividend safety perspective.
+Lower is better from a dividend safety perspective.

 That’s where knowing about dividend-paying companies is so important.
 At least the ones you have invested in.